Tourism

 When the Sævik family diversified from fishing into offshore, knowledge of the sea and ship management was an important asset.
 The same applied when Havila Holding took its biggest step so far in the tourism sector: Kystruten, Havila Voyages.

-Havila Voyages will operate four vessels on the traditional coastal route between Bergen and Kirkenes.
+Havila Voyages operates four of the elleven vessels on the traditional coastal route between Bergen and Kirkenes.
 This service is still integral to the daily lives of people living up and down the Norwegian coast.
 But an ever growing number of travellers come from all over the world to experience salt sea breezes, rocky shorelines and unspoilt nature.

 Havila Voyages’s new ships are the most eco-friendly to sail this route.
 With the world’s largest battery packs on board, they can cruise emission-free through Norway’s UNESCO World Heritage listed fjord system like Geirangerfjorden.
 Each ship can accommodate almost 500 passengers.